-Skaters currently use local streets for skate in-line skating.
-This has been a maior concern for the Mayor Council. and local Police, residents and parents because such activities on local streets may cause automobile and pedestrian accidents.
+Skaters currently use local streets for skate boarding and First Avenue, would tennis and a in-line skating. be easily accessed This has been a major concern for the Mayor but would not be a Council. and local Police, residents and parents Atlantic Highlands. because such activities local streets may cause automobile and pedestrian accidents.